danchoi/herbalizer/README.md

 I wrote it so that I could process the sorts of HAML templates that I personally deal with.
 YMMV.

-But as this is an alpha release, `herbalizer` can't yet recognize some less commonly used HAML contructs such as
+`herbalizer` can't yet recognize some less commonly used HAML contructs such as

 1. HTML-style () Attributes
 1. :class and :id attributes specified as a Ruby array